 - Brandon Darrow President

 - Ray Sparks Vice President

-- Bret Garrett-Secretary
+- Brett Garrett-Secretary

 - Clark May, Member

+- Cole Middleton, Member

 - Mike Hasten, Member

-- Cole Middleton, Member

 - Lee Roy Stracener, Member

-The board usually meets 4th Monday at 6:00 p.m.
+The board usually meets the fourth Monday of each month at 6:00 p.m.
 In the event that large attendance is anticipated, the board may meet at the multipurpose building.
 Special meetings may be called when necessary.
 A written notice of regular and special meetings will be posted on the district website and outside of the front of the multipurpose building at least 72 hours before the scheduled meeting time.
 The written notice will show the date, time, place, and subjects of each meeting.
 In emergencies, a meeting may be held with a one-hour notice.